deveshkedia/CT_Decode/README.md

 # CT_Decode
+##The Logical Order

-# A web application that reads Lung CT Scan Images and detects lesions in the patients’ Lungs
+## A web application that reads Lung CT Scan Images and detects lesions in the patients’ Lungs

+Languages used: HTML, CSS, JavaScript.
+Python